Cross-chain insurance marketplace with enhanced capital efficiency

 TIDAL is a decentralized discretionary mutual cover protocol that offers the DeFi community the ability to hedge against the failure of any DeFi protocol or asset.
-By directly leveraging up the reserve to cover multiple protocols at the same time, the enhanced capital efficiency attracts liquidity providers (LPs) while a competitive insurance premium attracts buyers.
+By directly leveraging up the reserve to cover multiple protocols at the same time, the enhanced capital efficiency attracts reserve providers while a competitive insurance premium attracts buyers.

 Capital pooling is known to be very efficient as well as effective as the probability of every protocol that an insurance provider covers is very low.
 However, this also requires proper risk management to reduce the chances of bankruptcy and consequent default on the insurer's front while also charging insurance purchasers an appropriate premium to account for the risk they transfer to the insurer.

 Tidal achieves this balance by maintaining the Mutual Coverage Pool which is a collection of protocols that its reserves back.
 When a cover seller (also called a reserve provider) adds capital to an Mutual Coverage Pool, he chooses one or more protocols his capital should cover.
 The more protocols he chooses to cover, the higher is his income as he receives premiums from each of them.
 Similarly, his risk increases proportionately as an incident with any of the protocol covered leads to the reserve provider losing his share in the reserve to a payout (following a successful claims process).
 An cover buyer can rest assured that the capital backing his cover is only over-leveraged to the extent of the protocols in the same Mutual Coverage Pool.

 All Mutual Cover Pools are initially designed by the development team.
 However, as the protocol matures we expect the DAO to be able to make such decisions.